Skip to contents

 Value

-P-value from Kolmogorov-Smirnov test against uniform(0,1).
+P-value from a Kolmogorov-Smirnov test against uniform(0, 1).

 Details